 You should also ensure the methods for entering your contest align with the goals you set out earlier.
 For instance, if you’re running a contest on LinkedIn to grow your LinkedIn followers, following you on LinkedIn should be a requirement to enter.

-After planning your goals, prizes, and rules, it’s time to create your LinkedIn competition.
+After planning your goals, prizes, and LinkedIn contest guidelines, it’s time to create your LinkedIn competition.

 4. Create a LinkedIn Contest in WordPress with RafflePress